 Shares emergency contact duties with all FHR HRO colleagues.

-May be called upon, in rotation, to cover Director’s duties during her absence and may be called on for ad hoc replacement for other HROs (placement and recruitment)
+May be called on for ad hoc replacement for other HROs (placement and recruitment).

 May take on occasional field assignments (up to 12 weeks per year) to respond to urgent field needs as well as to support recruitment and/or training related activities in the field.

 Does not directly supervise any staff, but does give assignments to and coordinates work with an Associate, an Assistant and several office volunteers.

 Hires field personnel for inclusion in an active field worker pool in collaboration with US team, and makes recommendations for placement in specific field positions and for ongoing career development.
 Provides feedback and coaching to active field workers based on performance evaluations.

 Is required to address complaints and assist in resolving field management problems, ensuring appropriate steps are taken when investigations are required.
 Is also responsible for following up on disciplinary measures communicating decisions to employee such as suspension, exclusion from the pool.

 Selects field employees into active pool with Field HR colleagues.
 Makes specific placement, hiring and employment decisions on own and within complex matrixed decision-making structures.
 Directs Field HR administrative staff to make all departure arrangements and expenditures for own field placements.
 Calculates field salaries and confirms automatic salary increases.

 Regularly represents the MSF movement and the experience of working in the field to aid worker candidates, via presentations, training seminars and job interviews.